Biology (BIOL)

 BIOL 491.
 SENIOR THESIS.
 5 Credits.

-BIOL 491 is a Senior Thesis in clinical laboratory science at the affiliate hospital.
-Students will have lectures in ethics and professional behavior, management information and participate individually in small clinical laboratory experience and continue their training of advanced diagnostic work in clinical microbiology, clinical chemistry, hematology, and immunohematology.
-During this course, students will perform actual patient laboratory testing under the guidance of trained professionals.
-An individual senior project integrating practical and theoratical topics will be the culmination of this course.
+A Senior Thesis in clinical laboratory science at the affiliate hospital.
+Students have lectures in ethics and professional behavior, management information and participate individually in small clinical laboratory experience and continue their training of advanced diagnostic work in clinical microbiology, clinical chemistry, hematology, and immunohematology.
+During this course, students perform actual patient laboratory testing under the guidance of trained professionals.

 BIOL 495.
 INTERNSHIP.
 1-15 Credits.